CSCLuxembourg/vestatech/challenges/Poetry/readme.txt

 Brace yourself!
 Bitcoins requested!
 Now as MalwareTech, search for this Flag.
 As the famous kill switch URL is the nag.
-To let you drift again free - in digital mist.
+To let you drift free - in digital mist.

 300$ worth of Poetry, M. Farcot